saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

 make a decision on the spot, and you can't just back out of the deal.
 My bank told me that this strategy is getting more and more common, so be prepared for it!

-Note that when both you and the seller have signed the contract, you can only back out of the deal in three different ways:
+When both you and the seller have signed the contract, you can only back out of the deal in three different ways:

 1. If the contract contains a "bank reservation" (Danish: bankforbehold) then you can back out of the deal if your bank does not approve the loan.
 This has to be done